linux-system-roles/network/README.md

 Limitations
 -----------

-Ansible usually works via the network, for example via SSH.
-There are some limitations to be considered:
+As Ansible usually works via the network, for example via SSH, there are some limitations to be considered:

-The `network` role does not  support how to bootstrap networking configuration.
+The `network` role does not support bootstraping networking configuration.
 One option may be [ansible-pull](https://docs.ansible.com/ansible/playbooks_intro.html#ansible-pull).
 Another option maybe be to initially auto-configure the host during installation (ISO based, kickstart, etc.), so that the host is connected to a management LAN